Welcome to the Jungle

 The net was so heavy Willcox could barely haul it in.
 (I almost had to put down my camera and help).
 We used these pilchards for bait the rest of the day.

 At the fish cleaning station back at the marina, dozens of tarpon gathered to snatch up our fish guts.
 Half a dozen sharks joined them.
 It's difficult to gauge the perspective in this photo because there are so many huge fish here, but the majority of these tarpon ranged from 25 to 75 pounds, with several over 100.

 After our day in the Everglades, we stopped in the Atlantic Ocean for an hour and caught a ton of mangrove snappers, pictured above and below.
-Willcox directed us to a local restaurant that night that cooked our fillets in four different, delicious ways.
+Willcox directed us to a local restaurant, Lazy Days, that night that cooked our fillets in four different, delicious ways.

 What a day!
 It had the perfect ending, fresh fish at a restaurant on the beach, and the perfect beginning: a beautiful sunrise over the Atlantic, pictured below.